Looking for things to do when spending a weekend in Budapest?

 It is surprisingly straightforward to explore Budapest on foot, and it is a great way to discover the city’s lively streets and buzzing districts.

-Depending on the length of your stay, the card is available for between 1-5 days.
+Depending on the length of your stay, the card is available for between 1 and 5 days.

 Book | Reap the benefits and grab yourself a Budapest Card in advance

-Back in 1849, when the Chain Bridge opened, it was among the largest in the world and therefore entitled as one of the wonders of the world during that time.
+Back in 1849, when the Chain Bridge opened, it was among the largest in the world and was therefore considered one of the wonders of the world during that time.

 Unfortunately, the bridge was unable to cope with the German explosions during the Siege of Budapest in World War II.
 With great luck, the towers remained unscathed, which eventually initiated a reconstruction of the Chain Bridge in 1949.